krim404/DellXPS15-9550-OSX/Tutorial_10.12_Step7.md

 See [this Tutorial](/10.12/Post-Install/AD-Kexts/AppleHDA_sysCL/readme.md)
 folder: ./10.12/Post-Install/AD-Kexts/AppleHDA_sysCL

+### Display Backlight Control not working
+the supplied AppleBacklightInjector contains an id for the display.
+It is theoretically possible that this id is different on another machine.
+In this case just follow [this tutorial](Additional/PatchAppleBacklight_v2/readme.md)

+### Display ICC Calibration
+ICC profile for 4k screen calibrated with Spyder4Pro colorimeter and DisplayCAL is available in Additional/Profiles.
+Every panel is a lil bit different, so don't expect too much precision, but this profile works great for sRGB and AdobeRGB.

+### SSDT / DSDT Modifications
+You don't have to decompile the DSDT/SSDT files by yourself.
+The source AML files are available in ./10.12/Advanced/DSDT-HotPatches/Patches.
+Use these for modifications.

 ### Additional Resources / Request help
 It's much to read, but this thread include many solutions to the less common problems.
 Please read every post before asking a question: